fern-pl/fnc/spec/grammar.md

 }
 ```

-An example of union syntax is as follows:
+An example of tagged syntax is as follows:
 ```
-union IpAddr
+tagged IpAddr
 {
 	V4(ubyte, ubyte, ubyte, ubyte);
 	V6(string);